DRuggeri/OSSClass/2019-Spring-WashU.md

 * Check-in:
   * Client has reviewed the updates based on their feedback
   * Get more client feedback!!!
-  * Presentation plannning has started
+  * Presentation planning has started

 ### Mon Apr 15
 * Topic: Development best practices - [lecture notes](LectureNotes/Documentation.md)